tailcallhq/tailcallhq.github.io/docs/guides/batching.md

 [2024-01-22T13:58:05Z INFO  tailcall::http::client] GET https://geoip-batch.fly.dev/batch?query=100.159.51.104&query=103.72.86.183&query=116.92.198.102&query=117.29.86.254&query=137.235.164.173&query=141.14.53.176&query=163.245.232.27&query=174.238.43.126&query=197.37.13.163&query=205.226.160.3&query=25.207.107.146&query=29.82.54.30&query=43.20.78.113&query=48.30.193.203&query=49.201.206.36&query=51.102.180.216&query=53.240.20.181&query=59.43.194.22&query=71.57.235.192&query=73.15.179.178&query=74.80.53.208&query=75.75.234.243&query=78.170.185.120&query=78.43.74.226&query=82.170.69.15&query=87.213.156.73&query=90.202.216.39&query=91.200.56.127&query=93.246.47.59&query=97.11.116.84 HTTP/1.1
 ```

 The `/users` endpoint returns a total of 30 users.
-As you can see in the output, Tailcall constructed a batch request using the IP addresses of all 30 users rather than make 30 individual requests to the geolocation service.
+As you can see in the output, Tailcall constructed a batch request that concatenates the IP addresses of all 30 users in one request, rather than make 30 individual requests to the geolocation service.

+Batching is an optimization technique for mitigating the [N+1 problem](https://tailcall.run/docs/guides/n+1/) as it can significantly reduce the number of network round-trips needed to fulfil a request when one or more upstream servers are involved.

 [^1]: To take full advantage of batching, the REST backends being proxied with Tailcall must themselves have support for batching i.e. they must support the ability to combine multiple individual requests into a single request.
 [^delivery]: https://news.ycombinator.com/item?id=28392042